Thailand

 • tablet - 5%

-Popular Web Applications: Facebook, LINE (WhatsApp counterpart), TikTok, Instagram, Twitter.
+Popular Web Applications: Facebook, LINE (analogous to WhatsApp), TikTok, Instagram, Twitter.

 Player preferences

-Over the past year, online slots have become the most popular form of gambling, with approximately 44% Thai players participating.
-Next come online football betting and horse racing (40%), lotteries (33%) and online card games (33%).
+Online slots have become the most popular form of gambling over the past year, with around 44% Thai players participating.
+This is followed by online betting on soccer and horse racing (40%), lotteries (33%) and online card games (33%).

-Meanwhile, young players are increasingly interested in betting on eSports.
+Meanwhile, young punters are increasingly interested in betting on cybersports.

 Gambling regulation